-2015 2014
+2016 2015

 Assets £'000 Liabilities £'000 Assets £'000 Liabilities £'000

-Interest rate agreements - 6 5
+Interest rate agreements - 33 6

-The Company has entered into an interest rate agreements fixing LIBOR to 1.05%.
-The agreements took effect from May 2013 and remain in effect until the loans are repaid in 2018.
-The liability represents the forecast increase in interest payable as a result of these agreements over the remaining life of the loans at the year end.
+The Company has entered into an interest rate agreement which fixes LIBOR at 1.05%.
+The agreement took effect from May 2013 and remains in effect until the loan is repaid in 2018.
+The liability represents the forecast increase in interest payable as a result of this agreement over the remaining life of the loan at the year end.
 The fair value at the year end is calculated based on observable interest rates.